 The leaves are rectangular, in a deep green, with a glossy surface which always looks attractive.
 They are up to 4 inches long, with 2 or 3 spines down each side of the leaf.
 If you prune up the tree you will see a trunk that is dark brown to dark grey in color, with smooth bark.

-In spring trees produce small white flowers in clusters.
+In spring, trees produce small white flowers in clusters.
 These are inconspicuous and you may not even notice them, but as fall comes you will certainly notice the large red berries that are produced.
 These are up to 1/3rd of an inch across and they are usually not eaten by birds, so they last for almost all the winter months.
 They bring a wonderful, decorative look to the garden during this darkest and greyest time of year.

 Holly trees have separate male and female flowers on separate trees, and normally there must be a male tree nearby for the female tree to produce berries.
 The Nelly Steven Holly is an exception – it will give a good crop of berries even when grown completely alone.
 This makes it very special and the perfect choice for any garden.
 Especially if you have no other holly trees in your neighborhood, this is definitely the holly tree you should choose.
 A male Chinese holly nearby to give pollen is not in any way necessary, although you may get an even larger crop of berries if there is one around.

 This tree has excellent tolerance of different types of soil.
 Once established it will take serious drought, or complete flooding and be just fine.
 It will survive in hard, compacted soil and sand, loam or clay soils.
-Although all hollies prefer slightly acid soil, the Nellie Stevens Holly is so vigorous it will thrive in almost all soils.
+Although all hollies prefer slightly acidic soil, the Nellie Stevens Holly is so vigorous that it will thrive in almost all soils.
 It will tolerate wet soils too, so this is one of the most versatile plants around, and a great choice if the area you want to plant a screen in has varied soil and light conditions.